-The only time you can turn up at an enduro race without gear is when you’re spectating.
 There’s no such thing as casual enduro drivers, and they all have their own karts, trailers, tools, marquees, etc. The parking lot at the circuit is often full of that equipment.

 You likely wouldn’t see so much professional equipment around at endurance race events.
 That doesn’t necessarily mean that endurance races don’t have a professional side, but it’s far more common for endurance events to be available for all, regardless of professional level, as they are very accessible to the general public.

 It’s Incredibly Intense

 For spectators, it can be frightening to imagine being in the racer’s place.
 The intensity of enduro racing is like no other, even for those watching.
 Spectating enduro karting can be infinitely more exciting than watching any normal sprinter or endurance event.